-- c) Safeguards the integrity of existing garden spaces and the relationship between property sizes and their wider curtilages; - d) Does not lead to the loss of any mature trees, hedgerows and boundary walls that make a positive contribution to the character of the area and wider street scene: - e) Provides satisfactory landscaping to provide privacy for new and existing dwellings, where appropriate; - f) Enhances local biodiversity in line with Policy 12 (p59); - g) Has sufficient levels of off-street car parking to meet the needs of the development; - h) Provides satisfactory layouts to safeguard the amenities of residential properties in the immediate locality; - i) Has no unreasonable negative impact on the existing highway capacity or highway safety of the area in line with Policy 17 (p68). - 2.
+- c) Safeguards the integrity of existing garden spaces and the relationship between property sizes and their wider curtilages; - d) Does not lead to the loss of any mature trees, hedgerows and boundary walls that make a positive contribution to the character of the area and wider street scene: - e) Provides satisfactory landscaping to provide privacy for new and existing dwellings, as appropriate to the scale, nature and location of the development; - f) Enhances local biodiversity in line with Policy 12 (p59); - g) Has sufficient levels of off-street car parking to meet the needs of the development; - h) Provides satisfactory layouts to safeguard the amenities of residential properties in the immediate locality; - i) Has no unreasonable negative impact on the existing highway capacity or highway safety of the area in line with Policy 17 (p69). - 2.
 Proposals shall demonstrate that the development will not lead to a 'hard edge' being established on the periphery of the village. - 3.
 Any new residential development outside the existing developed footprint of Saxilby, or within Ingleby, will be limited to countryside use as identified within Policy S5 of the Central Lincolnshire Local Plan.
 First homes and rural affordable housing would be supported on exception sites, adjacent, but outside the developed footprint. - 4.
 The comprehensive development at site allocation at WL/SAXI/004 Land off Sykes Lane should be informed by a masterplan.
 The design, type of housing, and layout of the site should be informed by the Saxilby with Ingleby Housing Needs Assessment 2024 and the Saxilby with Ingleby Design Code 2024.

-^{}the developed footprint as defined within the Glossary of the Central Lincolnshire Local Plan 2023.
+^{}the developed footprint as defined within the local plan (Central Lincolnshire Local Plan, 2023)